TandiweP/100-days-of-code/log.md

 1. [Podcasts Repo](https://github.com/TandiweP/Podcasts)

 ### Day 85: 10/10 Monday
-**Today's Progress**: Udemy Responsive Grid on Udemy.
+**Today's Progress**: Bootstrap Responsive Grid on Udemy.
 I mainly focused my practice on making three images responsive.
 Unsplash is such a gem.

 **Thoughts** Such a crazy day that I forgot all about responding to the company's interest!